 Two regional meetings are foreseen:

 - Central-Eastern Europe regional meeting in Bratislava (Slovakia) – April 2020

 - Southern Europe Regional meeting in Portugal – March 2021

-A final conference on the project results, back to back to the EAEA General Assembly, is foreseen in Brussels (Belgium) in June 2021
+A final conference on the project result is foreseen in Brussels (Belgium) in June 2021, back to back to the EAEA General Assembly.